KevinBasta/GIF-Encoder/README.md

 # video-to-gif
-a video to gif converter written in c parseMPEG-4.c parses mp4 files according to the (iso MPEG4) specification
+a video to gif converter written in c parseMPEG-4.c parses mp4 files according to the (iso MPEG4) specification.

+This project is in progress.